palomachain/paloma-docs/docs/src/guide/node-management/full-node/build-paloma-core.md

     ```

 2. Build Paloma.
-This will install the `Palomad` executable to
+This will install the `palomad` executable to
    your [ `GOPATH` ](https://go.dev/doc/gopath_code) environment variable.

    ```bash